PCMBarber/SpringBoot-Jenkins/README.md

 ```
 Use your IP for the app instance to ssh to the other machine
 Use your repository fork to clone
-Use your database endpoint to generate the application-dev.properties file
 ```

 Push the changes up to github